 Indoor and low-light photography

-Difficulties of shooting in low light conditions
+The challenges of shooting in low light

-Solutions for indoor/low-light photography
+Solutions for indoor and low-light photography

-Static pictures
+Static subjects

 Shooting moving subjects indoors

-When it’s allowed and as long as the subject is not too far away, a flash can be quite useful as well as reflectors which will help you to direct the light.
-For posed portraits where you would even be in a studio situation, you can add lighting such as softboxes.
-For distant subjects, you will often have to raise the ISO sensitivity and accept that noise will disturb your images, a sensitivity of 3200 or 6400ISO is still acceptable in most cases and with most cameras from mFT to full frame, these can even allow 12800ISO without too much hassle.
-For focusing, if the subject(s) are not too agitated and remain in the same area, you can switch to manual focus.
-If they are more active and manual focusing would be too critical, you’ll need to find bright areas with contrast in the closest places where you want it to be sharp.
+When it is allowed and the subject is close enough, a flash can also be very useful, as can reflectors to help redirect light.
+For posed portraits, especially in a studio-style setup, you can also add lighting such as softboxes.
+For distant subjects, however, you will often have no choice but to raise ISO and accept some noise.
+ISO 3200 or 6400 is still usable in many cases and on most cameras, from Micro 4/3 to full frame.
+Some bodies can even handle ISO 12800 without too much trouble.
+For focusing, if the subject is not moving too much and stays within the same area, manual focus can work.
+If the subject is more active and manual focusing would be too risky, you will need to look for bright, contrasty areas as close as possible to where you want the image to be sharp.

 Ideal settings for indoor and low-light photography